runicscribe/worldbuilding-docs/dae-machina/meta/index.md

 Gravity is 8.445 m/s2 (0.86 of earth)
 Which gives density of 6165 kg/m3, 11.6% higher than earth; within acceptable bounds.

+1 Day is 24 hours
+1 week is 6 days
+1 month is 36 days (6 weeks)
+1 year is 252 days (7 months; 42 weeks).

+TODO: Adjust lifespans accordingly. (x1.42)

 ## Cosmology

 Earth-centric layout, with a small, close, sun means that the sun's rays are less parallel than on earth and that dawn and dusk last longer.